SET SyntaxSET [GLOBAL | SESSION] sql_variable=expression, [[GLOBAL | SESSION] sql_variable=expression...]

 SQL_BIG_SELECTS = 0 | 1

-, MySQL will abort if a SELECT
+0, MySQL will abort if a SELECT is attempted

 that probably will take a very long time, which is defined as if the number

-of examined rows is probably going to be bigger than MAX_JOIN_SIZE
+of examined rows is probably going to be bigger than MAX_JOIN_SIZE.

-This is useful when an inadvisable WHERE
+This is useful when an inadvisable WHERE statement has been

 issued.
-A big query is defined as a SELECT
+A big query is defined as a SELECT that probably will

-have to examine more than max_join_size
+have to examine more than max_join_size rows.
+The default value

-for a new connection is 1
+for a new connection is 1 (which will allow all SELECT

 statements).

-to another value than DEFAULT
+If you set MAX_JOIN_SIZE to another value than DEFAULT

-will be set to 0.
+SQL_BIG_SELECTS will be set to 0.

 SQL_BUFFER_RESULT = 0 | 1

-will force the result from SELECT
+SQL_BUFFER_RESULT will force the result from SELECTs

 to be put into a temporary table.
 This will help MySQL free the